GonzaloArenasF/BaP_Framework/README.md

 # BaP_Framework
-File structure fundamental to develop with this particular framework.
-Just HTML, CSS, and Vanilla Javascript.
+Fundamental file structure to develop with this particular framework.

+You can, but the idea is not to use any framework (JS, CSS, or whatever), just HTML, CSS, and Vanilla Javascript.

+Completely customisable.